St Nicholas with Bonvilston Community Council

 Member Remuneration

-Community and town councils can make an annual payment of up to £500 each to up to 5 members in recognition of specific responsibilities.
-This is in addition to the £150 payment for costs and expenses.
+From 2023 Community and Town Councils can make an annual payment of up to £1500 each to up to 5 members in recognition of specific responsibilities.
+This is in addition to the payments for costs and expenses.

-All community and town councils must provide for the reimbursement of necessary costs for the care of dependent children and adults (provided by informal or formal carers) and for personal assistance needs up to a maximum of £403 per month.
+All community and town councils must provide for the reimbursement of necessary costs for the care of dependent children and adults (provided by informal or formal carers) and for personal assistance needs.
 Reimbursement must be for the additional costs incurred by members in order for them to carry out their approved duties.

 Independent Remuneration Panel for Wales Annual Report February 2018